 GLASS (Greater Lafayette Area Special Services), a cooperative of all schools in Tippecanoe County, provides services for students who qualify under Article 7.
 Other students may qualify for modifications in their instruction through Section 504.
-Please contact our School Principal if you have questions or concerns about your child needing Special Education Services or Section 504 Services.
-They will be able to answer many questions and guide you to other educational professionals who can help and support your child.
+Please contact our School Principal with questions or concerns about your child needing Special Education Services or Section 504 Services.
+They can answer any questions and guide you to other educational professionals who can help and support your child.